Rwik2000/Neuron-models-SNN/README.md

 # Leaky Integrate and Fire - SNN

 This is a simple implementation of Leaky integrate and fire model (LIF) neuron.
 Given an input current value the neuron gives the corresponding spikes.
+The data obtained can be used in various Spiking Neural Networks (SNN) architectures.

 All parameters of the neuron can be changed in the [configs.py](https://github.com/Rwik2000/LIF-SNN/blob/master/configs.py).
 Note that the units of time is **milliseconds**.